 Happy Paws Hemp Extract - Organic anti-inflammatory drops for cat limping, pillow paw and feline plasma cell pododermatitis.
 Can help to decrease the swelling in the paw pads and reduce pain.
 The ingredients in Happy Paws are being researched for their beneficial effects on feline plasma cell pododermatitis.
 Anecdotal reports include reduced pain, inflammation and discomfort.
 The World Health Organization (WHO) has found no adverse health effects from the use of hemp extract.
+Professional veterinary strength.
 Each 1oz bottle contains 550mg of full spectrum hemp extract in an unflavored all-natural coconut oil base.
 100% organic.
 Made in the USA.
-Professional veterinary strength.